ku6ryo/EthSecureSign/README.md

 Demo of securely sending Ethereum wallet address to server.
-This repository is for showing how to sending wallet addresses from clients to a server by proving their owners.
+This repository is for showing how to sending wallet addresses from clients to a server by proving their owners and preventing front loading.

 # Communication flow
 1. The server issues JWT token.
 The JWT token is signed with secret and it has expiration datetime in it.